jmil/Bioe421_521-MicrocontrollerApplications/Lab_01--RaspberryPiConfig/Lab01_C--UnderstandingTheShell.md

 			:

-	1. What is your IP Address?
+	1. What command can you use to find your IP Address?
+Using this command, what is your inet?

 			: